lgleto/librivox-ios/README.md

 ## API LibriVox and Swagger
 The main content presented on the app are provided by LibriVox API, a REST API, which contains three endpoints available for developers to integrate the audiobooks into their apps.
 1. Returns the audiobooks
-2. Returns the track of an specific audiobook
+2. Returns the track of a specific audiobook
-3. Returns the books of an specific author
+3. Returns the books of a specific author

 However due the quantity of data in each object, as represented below, and aiming for easy access and management of data, we opted to document the API using Swagger in conjuction with Open API specifications.